Greene County Bancorp (GCBC)

 AI Analysis | Feedback

-Nick Barzee was appointed Senior Vice President and Chief Financial Officer of Greene County Bancorp, Inc. and The Bank of Greene County on July 1, 2024, succeeding the retiring Michelle Plummer.
-Prior to this appointment, he served as Vice President, Director of Finance since 2023 and Vice President, Controller since 2021.
-Before joining the company, Mr. Barzee worked as a Senior Manager with KPMG LLP in Albany, NY and New York City for over 12 years.
-He is a Certified Public Accountant and holds both a Master's degree in Business Administration and a Bachelor's degree in Accounting from the State University of New York at Oswego.
+Nick Barzee was appointed Senior Vice President and Chief Financial Officer of Greene County Bancorp, Inc. and The Bank of Greene County, effective July 1, 2024.
+Prior to this role, he served as Vice President, Director of Finance since 2023 and Vice President, Controller since April 2021.
+Before joining the Company and Bank, Mr. Barzee worked as a Senior Manager with KPMG LLP in Albany, NY and New York City for over 12 years, starting in 2008.
+He is a Certified Public Accountant.
+Mr. Barzee holds both a Master's degree in Business Administration and a Bachelor's degree in Accounting from the State University of New York at Oswego.

-John Antalek has served as Executive Vice President and Chief Lending Officer of Greene County Bancorp, Inc. and The Bank of Greene County since 2021.
+John Antalek has served as Executive Vice President and Chief Lending Officer of Greene County Bancorp and The Bank of Greene County since 2021.
 He began his career in banking over 30 years ago as a teller and has over 20 years of commercial lending experience.
-Mr. Antalek joined the company in 2018 as Vice President, Commercial Lending and Business Development, and has since held several positions of increased responsibility within the Lending Department.
+Mr. Antalek joined the Company and the Bank as Vice President, Commercial Lending and Business Development in 2018.
+Since then, he has held several positions of increasing responsibility within the Lending Department.

 AI Analysis | Feedback